drdeford/DATA115_PDP2/README.md

 To begin with, I made a scatterplot of the various food frequency scores for the two food categories to see if there really were people who liked to eat both equally.
 This result shows that almost every possible category is filled, falsifying my classmate's hypothesis.

 <img src = "https://raw.githubusercontent.com/drdeford/DATA115_PDP2/main/cbp_scatter.png">

+This plot obscures the number of participants who fall into each category (scatterplots are usually a poor choice for categorical data!) so we get a better visualization of the dataset using

 ## Analysis